 Whenever I do the final part, we will be covering Hi-Tech Expressions’ three game show contributions.
 And they’re… not very good, I’ll leave it at that.

-Some information courtesy of the Video Game Music Preservation Foundation, a wiki for preserving old game music.
-Thanks to MrNorbert1994’s NSF Archive for having the NSF file for Classic Concentration.
+Some information courtesy of the Video Game Music Preservation Foundation and the Game Developer Research Institute, two wikis for preserving old game development.
+Thanks to MrNorbert1994’s NSF Archive (CW: flashing images) for having the NSF file for Classic Concentration.